LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 The GPS altitude may be zero if an accurate estimate is not available (see :ref:`drone_requirements`).
 For each video frame there must be one position.
 If your GPS measurement rate is lower than the video frame rate, you can replicate the same position for multiple frames.
 You should then use the pipeline task `interpolate_gps` to perform a piecewise linear interpolation and obtain a more accurate position estimate for each frame.

 Finally, you should provide a `timestamps.csv` file, which contains the timestamp of each video frame in the exact same format shown below.
-The file is not immediately needed in PV Drone Inspect.
-However, the PV Drone Inspect Viewer uses it to estimate the flight duration and other quantitites.
+The file is not immediately needed in PV Hawk.
+However, the PV Hawk Viewer uses it to estimate the flight duration and other quantitites.

 .. code-block:: text